adambard/learnxinyminutes-docs/tcl.html.markdown

 puts [countdown2] ;# -> 3

-# Coroutines stacks can yield control to each other:
+# Coroutine stacks can yield control to each other:

 proc pass {who args} {
     return [yieldto $who {*}$args]